pcordone/CS573-Fall-2021-project/README.md

 ## Questions & Tasks

 I plan on supporting the following interractions to answer the following questions:
-* Focus + Context - Show a timeline of total energy consumption (kW and kVAR)for the year with a radial line chart of energy consumption for the zoomed in time period to look for yearly and hourly patterns in consumption.
+* Focus + Context - Show a timeline of total energy consumption (kW and kVAR) for the year with a radial heat map of kW energy consumption in concentric rings by apartment group for the zoomed in time window of year to look for hourly patterns of consumption.
-* Allow selection of the different residential unit types to graph in the radial line chart to explore consumption patterns by unit type.
 * Hover over will show the kW and kVAR consumption.
-* Explore the relationship between kW and kVAR cyclical patterns and different unit types.
+* Explore the relationship between kW and kVAR cyclical patterns and different period types (i.e. the circle being day of week, month or year).

 ## Prototypes

-### Personal Electric Account
+### Dataset 1: Personal Electric Account

 Below is a screenshot of a scatter plot of the data for electrical usage for my personal accounts.
 I live in an owner occupied 3 family and you can see the usage for two of the apartments that I occupy and the common meter which provides power for the rear and front LED lighting, basement outlets and outside outlets.
 I have electric heat pumps that I use to cool in the summer and offset oil consumption in the winter.